-Turmeric has the beneficial effect on Alzheimer’s.
-Individuals who live in rural India have one of the lowest rates of this disease in the world.
+Turmeric has a beneficial effect on Alzheimer’s.
+Individuals who live in rural India have one of the lowest rates of this disease globally.

-When you look for turmeric supplements, pick organic because fresh products without chemicals work best.
+When looking for turmeric supplements, pick organic because fresh products without chemicals work best.

-Pycnogenol is the product from the bark of pine tree.
+Pycnogenol is the product of the bark of the pine tree.
 It is a French maritime pine bark extract.
-Pycnogenol is the combination of natural and robust antioxidants.
+Pycnogenol is a combination of natural and robust antioxidants.

-Cabbages, kale or Brussels sprouts are tasty.
+Cabbages, kale, or Brussels sprouts are tasty.
 However, it is better to take supplements.
-We can not eat so much of vegetables and get a required amount of I-3-C to prevent cancer.
+We can not eat so many vegetables and get the required amount of I-3-C to prevent cancer.

 Supplements from health stores can help solve it.
-Dr. Andrew Weil recommends I-3-C for women to use as the dietary supplement.
+Dr. Andrew Weil recommends I-3-C for women to use as a dietary supplement.

-Bruce Ames discovered that rats fed with dietary supplements such as the alpha-lipoic acid(ALA) and acetyl-L-carnitine (ALCAR) become energetic, their brain functioned better.
+Bruce Ames discovered that rats fed with dietary supplements such as alpha-lipoic acid(ALA) and acetyl-L-carnitine (ALCAR) become energetic, and their brain functioned better.
 Rats looked like young animals.

 The secret is in the enzymes which help mitochondria produce energy.
 Besides it, it decreases insulin resistance and helps to deal with complications of diabetes, such as peripheral neuropathy.

-Coenzyme Q produced by the body.
-It acts as the antioxidant and can increase the oxygen usage at the cellular level.
+The body produces coenzyme Q. It acts as an antioxidant and can increase oxygen usage at the cellular level.

-Coenzyme Q increases function of heart muscle cells.
+Coenzyme Q increases the function of heart muscle cells.

-Dr. Andrew Weil recommends for patients with cancer, diabetes, and gum disease.
-60 milligrams per day of the newest coenzyme Q is the recommended dose from Dr. Andrew Weil.
+Dr. Andrew Weil recommends it for cancer, diabetes, and gum disease patients.
+Sixty milligrams per day of the newest coenzyme Q is the recommended dose from Dr. Andrew Weil.

-Caution: when you look for the supplement you need to see how much of active ingredient is in it.
-Bioavailability is essential because when the active ingredient is absorbed in 99 percent, we get most of the benefits.
+Caution: when you look for the supplement, you need to see how much active ingredient is in it.
+Bioavailability is essential because when the active ingredient is absorbed by 99 percent, we get most of the benefits.